Muhammad in film: The Message

 Mohammad, Messenger of God, released in the US as The Message, was the first major film about Muhammad.
-The film was released on January 1, 1976 and on July 29 of the same year it had its premiere in "Plaza", a London cinema.
-There are two versions of the movie, an English one and an Arab one.
-The Arab version had also its premiere in a London cinema, Curzon, on August 19, 1976.
-Both versions were screened till September 29.
-So the English version was shown for nine weeks, and the Arab version for six weeks.
+The movie debuted on January 1, 1976, and on July 29 of the same year, it made its London premiere at the Plaza theater.
+The movie was produced in two different languages: Arabic and English.
+On August 19, 1976, the Arabic version made its debut at London's Curzon theater.
+The English version ran for nine weeks and the Arabic version for six weeks during the screening period, which ended on September 29.

 When director Mustafa Akkad was shooting the film, he made use of an American cast and an Egyptian cast.
 In the English version Anthony Quinn played Hamza, Michael Ansara Muhammad's principal opponent Abu Sufyan, and Irene Papas Abu Sufyan's wife Hind.
 In the Arab version these roles were played by Egyptian actors.
 However, in a number of overall shots, in which a large group is acting, such as the Battle of Badr, it can be heard that the scene is shot only once, as the actors shout "Allahu Akbar", whereas in other similar scenes the director opted for "God is great".

-Although the movie is about Muhammad, the director decided to shoot the film so as to not depict Muhammad.
+Even though the movie is about Muhammad, the director decided to shoot the film so as to not depict Muhammad.
 Akkad frequently changed the position of the camera at moments when Muhammad would be brought into vision.
 When Muhammad was essential to a scene, the camera would show events from his point of view.

 The Message became very popular, not the least in the circles of Muslims, for example in Africa, and Asia.
 Even so, two well-known fatwas from Al-Azhar University and Shiite Council of Lebanon were issued about The Message.